-Development should incorporate the required parking facilities and provision for the storage of bicycles.
+Development should incorporate the parking facilities required by the current Parking Standards and provision for the storage of bicycles.
 Satisfactory access and provision for the parking, servicing and manoeuvring of vehicles should be provided in accordance with the recognised standards.
 Parking solutions should provide secure parking with adequate natural surveillance without resulting in cars dominating a development.